Appendix: Scenarios

 * A personal connection with someone of importance in The Lands.

-Other such markers of fortune will hopefully be won during the course of adventures.
+Alternately such markers of fortune and more can be won during the course of adventures.

-I am also thinking of writing some static scenarios (aka short fiction) set in The Lands from time-to-time and here is one such story...
+I am also thinking of writing some static scenarios (aka short fiction) set in The Lands from time-to-time.
+Here is one and here is another.

 << Home